How to Find Failures Faster in Jenkins Test Results

 Such a technology exists!
 It is part of the TotalView ReplayEngine execution recording engine.

 A previous post on integrating memory leak detection into Continuous Integration gives a high-level overview of TotalView program execution recording technology and how it is used in a CI environment to record test execution and provide recording files for later analysis.
-Here, we'll show how to integrate the technology directly into a Jenkins CI environment.

 Jenkins and JUnit – An Open-Source CI Solution